tier4/caret_doc/docs/tutorials/recording.md

 # > press enter to stop...
 ```

-You can finish the target application and LTTng session.
-LTTng session will be closed if you push `Enter` key on the terminal where the LTTng session runs.

 ## Validating recorded data briefly

 You can check whether tracing is successful or not with `ros2 caret check_ctf` command before visualizing recorded data.